TRSasasusu/cemx/README.md

 # cemx
 We want to use tmux in MSYS2 in ConEmu.
-There is also [connector](https://conemu.github.io/en/CygwinMsysConnector.html), but when you run it, you cannot run python in interactive mode without winpty.
+There is also [connector](https://conemu.github.io/en/CygwinMsysConnector.html), but when you run it, you cannot run interactive programs without winpty.
 (They are great programs)
 Then, ConEmu has a function that you can make panes and tabs.
 Therefore, I made a program which use this function, and you can use it easily in MSYS2.
 ## Usage
 Make a tab.
 $ cemx
 Make a right pane.
-$ cemx %
+$ cemx s
 Make an under pane.
-$ cemx "
+$ cemx sV
+Please see other examples in [ConEmu official website](https://conemu.github.io/en/NewConsole.html)
 ## Compile
 $ git clone git://github.com/TRSasasusu/cemx.git
 $ cd cemx
 $ make
-Then, set cemx.exe in your Path. (e.g. /usr/local/bin)
+Then, set cemx.exe in your PATH. (e.g. /usr/local/bin)
+cemx.exe can find your bash.exe automatically from PATH.
-Moreover, write the dot-file, .cemxrc in the same directory as cemx.exe
+Moreover, you can write the dot-file, .cemxrc in the same directory as cemx.exe
 e.g.
 bash:c:\msys64\usr\bin\bash.exe
-(If you do not make .cemxrc, cemx.exe explore bash.exe in this path)
 ## License
-GPLv3
+GNU General Public License v3.0